 As a community we need to better understand the relationship of environmental triggers to the increased instance of asthma attacks.
 We need to work to reduce these triggers, recognize the signs of an asthma attack, make sure adults and children have asthma care action plans and medications, and access to their medications at the workplace and at school.

 Symptoms of asthma are different for each person and can include a runny nose, nasal congestion, watery eyes, shortness of breath, difficulty breathing, dizziness or headache, coughing fatigue, fever, skin rashes or itching and digestive problems.

 In response to the growing local concern about asthma, the Sonoma County Asthma Coalition was formed under the leadership of the American Lung Association of California – Santa Rosa Office in 2002.
-There are approximately 30 organizations and individuals currently involved and working on subcommittees including Housing & Indoor Air Quality, Asthma in Schools, and the Steering Committee.
+There are approximately 30 organizations and individuals currently involved.
 See our “Members & Allies” page for list of members.

 CAFA: Community Action to Fight Asthma

 The Sonoma County Asthma Coalition, along with about 15 other asthma coalitions throughout California, is part of CAFA, a statewide network of asthma coalitions shaping local, regional and state policies to reduce the environmental triggers of asthma for school-aged children where they live, learn, and play.
 The CAFA initiative was generously funded through grants from The California Endowment from 2003-2010.
 For more info: RAMP